bruin-data/ingestr/docs/supported-sources/klaviyo.md

 [catalog-items](https://developers.klaviyo.com/en/reference/get_catalog_items): Retrieves all catalog items in an account.

+[flows](https://developers.klaviyo.com/en/reference/get_flows): Retrieves all flows in an account where flow is a sequence of automated actions that is triggered when a person performs a specific action.

+[lists](https://developers.klaviyo.com/en/reference/get_lists): Retrieves all lists in an account.

+[images](https://developers.klaviyo.com/en/reference/get_images): Retrieves all images in an account..

+[segments](https://developers.klaviyo.com/en/reference/get_segments): Retrieves all segments in an account where segment is a dynamic list that contains profiles meeting a certain set of conditions.

 [forms](https://developers.klaviyo.com/en/reference/get_forms): Retrieves all forms in an account.

-[lists](https://developers.klaviyo.com/en/reference/get_lists): Retrieves all lists in an account.
+[templates](https://developers.klaviyo.com/en/reference/get_templates): Retrieves all templates in an account.

 Use these as `--source-table` parameter in the `ingestr ingest` command.